Electric Vehicle

 Taking the Advanced Clean Fleet Rule Seriously

 Compliance is not optional.
-If your fleet is noncompliant, you will be subject to penalties.
-In addition, other fleets may not work with you to avoid being penalized themselves.
-Further, even if you are compliant, working with noncompliant fleets may also result in penalties.
+If your fleet is noncompliant, other fleets will not work with you.
+If you work with noncompliant fleets, you too will be penalized.
 Time is at a premium now.
 You should begin circulating the rule now internally and externally to educate stakeholders which shows a good faith effort.
 If you would like guidance and support in your efforts to understand, absorb and adopt ACF, we are here to help guide you.
+Please reach out to your Fleet Consulting Executive who will connect you with our subject matter experts.

 Up Next